-*Note: This post was updated as of September 2020
+*Note: This post was updated as of February 22, 2021 to include information about the mandatory hotel quarantine requirement.

 Consider the following questions when you create your quarantine plan:

-- Have you arranged a location to stay for your 14-day isolation period in your arrival city?
-Until further notice, international flights are landing at four Canadian airports: Vancouver, Calgary, Toronto, Montreal.
+Have you arranged a location to stay for your 14-day isolation period in your arrival city?
+Until further notice, international flights are landing at four Canadian airports:

 2. Is there anyone at your isolation location who may be vulnerable to COVID-19?
 This may include someone who: